kokkos/kokkos-core-wiki/source/ProgrammingGuide/View.md

 ### 6.5.4 Unmanaged Views

-It's always better to let Kokkos control memory allocation but sometimes you don't have a choice.
+It's always better to let Kokkos control memory allocation, but sometimes you don't have a choice.
 You might have to work with an application or an interface that returns a raw pointer, for example.
 Kokkos lets you wrap raw pointers in an _unmanaged View_.
 "Unmanaged" means that Kokkos does _not_ do reference counting or automatic deallocation for those Views.
 The following example shows how to create an unmanaged View of host memory.
 You may do this for CUDA device memory too, or indeed for memory allocated in any memory space, by specifying the View's execution or memory space accordingly.

 ```c++
 // Sometimes other code gives you a raw pointer, ...